-The response funnel graphic provides a overview of a range of ways we respond behaviourally to challenges, conflict, crisis and stress.
+The response funnel model provides a overview of a wide range of ways we respond behaviorally to challenges, conflict, crisis and stress.

-The model was developed in the context of caregiver-child relationship and developmentally supportive conflict resolution, in families, kindergartens and school, while also being relevant in much broader contexts.
+The model was developed in the context of caregiver-child relationships and developmentally supportive conflict resolution, in families, kindergartens and schools.
+Furthermore it can also be relevant and adapted to other contexts.

-The model is inspired by and based on 25 years of interest in research, theories, practical methods and work in fields such as stress, trauma, child-development, parenting, communication, conflict resolution, crisis management, self-development, embodiment and therapy, martial arts and self-defense, systems theory, integral philosophy, education, educational design etc.
+The model is inspired by and based on 25 years of interest in research, theories, practical methods and work in fields such as stress, trauma, child-development, parenting, communication, conflict resolution, crisis management, self-development, embodiment, therapy, martial arts and self-defense.
+As well as systems theory, integral philosophy, education, educational design etc.

-The graphic can be used in different ways and purposes.
+The graphic can be used in different ways and for several purposes.
 I list here some of the ways I use it.

-The first purpose is as a teaching tool, to teach, explain and give an overview of various topics related to stress, trauma, relationships, conflict, conflict resolution, crisis-response, self-development, parenting, self-regulation and regulation-support.
+The first intention is as a teaching tool, to teach, explain and give an overview of various responses and behavioral options related to stress, trauma, relationships, conflict, conflict resolution, crisis-response, self-development, parenting, self-regulation and regulation-support.

 Supporting and motivating regulation-capacity development

-A second purpose of the model is supporting and motivating the development of a broad skill set and capacity to influence and regulate our state to promote our, presumed benevolent and healthy, intentions and health of both oneself, our immediate relationships, our circles of influence as well as our overall social, cultural, political and natural ecosystems.
+The second purpose of the model is to support and motivate the development of a broad skill set, and to expand ones capacity to regulate our states and behavior.
+And to help promote the health of both oneself, our immediate relationships and our circles of influence.

-This includes developing emotional and behavioural granularity, the ability to differentiate between different emotions and feelings, and relational actions, as well as capacity to accept and tolerate disagreement, debate, conflict, discomfort, pain, stress and negative emotions to a certain degree.
-Extended versions of the response funnel model greatly extends on the variations of the basic model.
+This includes developing emotional and behavioral granularity, our ability to differentiate between different emotions and feelings, and relational actions.
+Further, to expand capacity to accept and be comfortable with disagreement and debate, and accept conflict, discomfort, pain, stress and negative emotions to a certain degree.
+And to gradually be able to deal with more challenging, complex and stressful situations.

-The model is also meant to be a self-reflection tool – we can use the graphic to explore and reflect on our own reaction patterns and skills, as well as reflect on what skills we might want to focus on for capacity development.
+The model is also meant to be a self-reflection tool – We can use the graphic to explore and reflect on our own response patterns and skills, as well as consider what skills we might want to focus on for capacity development.

-In a certain relationship, or in a certain situations, do I tend to end up on the lower levels of the scale, ending contact, undermining or worse?
+In a specific relationship, or in a particular situations, do I tend to end up on the lower levels of the scale, arguing, undermining or further down on the scale?
 Where do I feel comfortable or not?
-With debate, dialoque or play?
+With debate, dialogue or play?
 Can I develop more capacity for dialogue, or play?

-The ultimate goal of the model is to inspire, support, and motivate in the development of improved, as well as a repair of, capacity for self and co-regulation, and regulation-support.
+The ultimate goal of the model is to inspire, support, and motivate in the development of, as well as a repair of, capacity for self and co-regulation, and regulation-support.

-The model can also be used to explore where we might need more support from a partner, friends, family, learning partner, coach, teacher, or therapist.
-Typically with regards to situations or topics where one tend to end up in, or get stuck at, the lower leves of the funnel
+The model can also be used to explore where we might need additional support from a partner, friends, family, learning partner, coach, teacher, or therapist.

-For partners, teams, and organizations it can also be used to understand our capacity as a group, where we as group members have complementary skills, to support and benefit from the variation of (and not undermine) skills, and which capacities and skills, like healthy debate, dialogue or playfulness skills, we would benefit from having more of in our group.
+For partners, teams, and organizations it can also be used to explore our capacity as a group, team or family, where one as group members have complementary skills, how one can support each other better, and benefit from the variation of skills.
+And which capacities and skills, like healthy debate, dialogue or playfulness skills, one would benefit from having more of in the group.

-Both for individuals as well as groups, honestly and accurately appreciating and accepting both our strengths as well as our weaker areas is seen as valuable and important for further capacity building.
+Both for individuals as well as groups, honestly and accurately appreciating and accepting both ones strengths as well as our weaker areas is seen as valuable and important for further capacity building.

 The response funnel model can also be helpful to track our development over time.
 We can then do this on a regular time interval, like a month, quarterly, half-year or yearly schedule, to keep track of your learning or therapy process.